 [a] Proving No Adequate Remedy at Law

 An adequate remedy at law is any remedy which the party may seek without hindrance or interference.
 Stocker v.
 Waterbury, 154 Conn.
 446, 449 (1967).
 Given that an injunction is an extraordinary remedy, it will only be granted in the most extreme of circumstances.
 If there is an adequate remedy, such as the filing of a motion seeking affirmative relief or preventing an action from occurring, that should defeat a temporary injunction.
 Jarjura v.
 State Elections Enforcement Comm’n, 51 Conn.
 Supp.
 483 (2010).
-However, there may be extreme cases which warrant a temporary injunction, such as a party dissipating assets despite the automatic orders.
+However, there may be extreme cases which warrant a temporary injunction, such as a party dissipating assets, despite the automatic orders.
 Such a case must be addressed prior to a short calendar hearing to prevent the total and permanent dissipation of these assets, since the initial filing is done on an ex parte basis.

 [b] Proving Irreparable Harm